DQNEO/Amazon-S3-Thin/README.md

 of your credentials.
 - `aws_secret_access_key` (**REQUIRED**) - an secret access key
  of your credentials.
+- `aws_region` - region name for version 4 signatures. default is
+'us-east-1'.
 - `secure` - whether to use https or not.
 Default is 0 (http).
 - `host` - the base host to use.
 Default is '_s3.amazonaws.com_'.
 - `ua` - a user agent object, compatible with LWP::UserAgent.
 Default is an instance of [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent).
+- `signature_version` - AWS signature version to use.
+Supported values are 2 and 4.
+Default is 4.
+- `signer` - Custom object for signing requests.
+It must have a `sign_request` method that accepts an [HTTP::Request](https://metacpan.org/pod/HTTP::Request) object and adds the signature.
+Default is to construct an object using [Amazon::S3::Thin::Signer](https://metacpan.org/pod/Amazon::S3::Thin::Signer)
+`factory` method.
+If `signer` is supplied, `signature_version` is not used.

 # ACCESSORS